Courtney Whitmore: "One Year Later"

 Courtney joins the new roster of the Justice Society and fights without S.T.R.I.P.E.'s assistance.

-A seasoned hero despite her age, she forges a bond with her young teammate Cyclone, the eager and over-impulsive granddaughter of the first Red Tornado.
+A seasoned hero despite her age, Courtney bonds with her young teammate Cyclone, the granddaughter of the first Red Tornado.
 They two bond after witnessing the death of Mister America and Courtney suggests Cyclone create a new superhero costume and name.
 Stargirl resumes her role of mentorship for the youngest heroes by helping Jefferson Pierce's daughter, Jennifer, cope with her powers and her isolation.
-Courtney later expresses to Damage her doubts about Gog.

 A future version of Courtney is seen in Teen Titans (vol. 3) #53 along with Lex Luthor and his future Titans.
 Her role is minimal, however, she is seen wearing Jack Knight's goggles and jacket—the closest she has ever come to Jack's vision of "Starwoman" at the end of his series.

 In the Final Crisis miniseries, Courtney joins with other heroes to form an underground resistance against Darkseid.

 Courtney is present (and apparently involved in voting) for discussions on how to move the JSA forward after the Gog debacle (and whom to retain or remove from the team) and she defends some of the heroes who sided with Gog.
 Later she is present when the JSA meet a depowered Billy Batson, who reveals his secret identity to the others.

 After the battle with Black Adam and Isis, Courtney was unhappy, as the events had happened on her birthday (and had ruined any planned celebrations).
 When she goes home and opens the door, the entire Justice Society is present and have prepared a late surprise party for her.
 Later she is unhappy to learn she still needed her braces despite being acknowledged as one of the senior members of the JSA.
 It has been established that both she and Atom Smasher love each other in direct quotes rather than asides and implied habits, but the elder JSA members' comments about their age difference forced Al to turn Courtney down, stating he loved her "like a sister".

 Following a massive supervillain attack, the JSA is split in two.
 Power Girl convinces Courtney to join the JSA All-Stars splinter group.
 She later expresses a deep feeling of regret over siding with the All-Stars, claiming that she feels more at home with the original roster.
 Karen talks her through these doubts, telling her that she needed Courtney on the team because all the other teen members of the JSA look up to her.